brethren-of-awesomeness/ProjectX/README.md

 Items will include

-...Head
+..Head

-...Chest
+..Chest

-...Hands
+..Hands

-...1-2 rings
+..1-2 rings

-...Legs
+..Legs

-...Boots
+..Boots

-...and possibly belts and trinkets/totems
+..and possibly belts and trinkets/totems

 Armour will boost your characters toughness, and heavier armour will come with drawbacks.
 Discussion will follow for details.